jackclarke96/AoC-2023/05/part2-refactor/files/plan.md

 x0Min = 50, x0Max = 97, a = 2                x1 = x0 + 2  for 50 <= x0 <= 98    (2)
 x0Min = 1,  x0Max = 49, a = 0                x1 = x0      for 0  <= x0 <= 49    (3)

-Then for iteration 2 i have
+Then for iteration 2 we have

 x1Min 15, x1Max 51, a = -15                  x2 = x1 - 15 for 15 <= x1 <= 53     (4)
 x1Min 52, x1Max 53, a = -15